 - Installation on a single workstation

-For the purposes of this Statement, prescribed texts are the compulsory books for the unit determined by the Unit Convenor as essential for successful achievement of the Unit learning outcomes.
+For the purposes of this Statement, required texts are the compulsory books for the unit determined by the Unit Convenor as essential for successful achievement of the Unit learning outcomes.

-Students are expected to purchase personal copies of prescribed texts listed in Unit Outlines.
-For reference purposes, the Library will acquire and make available prescribed texts, preferring electronic format subject to the conditions in section 6.1.
-Discovery and access for electronic format prescribed texts will be provided by the eReserve service.
+Students are expected to purchase personal copies of required texts listed in Unit Outlines.
+For reference purposes, the Library will acquire and make available required texts, preferring electronic format subject to the conditions in section 6.1.
+Discovery and access for electronic format required texts will be provided by the Reading Lists service.
 Digitisation will only be undertaken when commercial supply is unavailable, and only in accordance with copyright regulations and electronic use licences.

-Students are expected to purchase their own licenses for prescribed content that permits individual dynamic updating of the eBook’s content.
+Students are expected to purchase their own licenses for required content that permits individual dynamic updating of the eBook’s content.